csdurfee/csdurfee.github.io/content/the-public-gets-what-the-public-wants.md

 Philadelphia, Washington and Phoenix were just as terrible at the sportsbook as they were on the basketball court.
 OKC and Cleveland had outstanding seasons in both places.

 However, there's only a rough correlation between how good the teams were at actual basketball, and at beating the spread.
 Minnesota, New York and Denver were in the bottom 10 by winning % against the spread, even though they had good records and were doing their best to win.
+Denver lost to the eventual champs, and New York and Minnesota made the conference finals.
+Indiana was the 10th worst team against the spread, and made the NBA finals.
 Toronto and Brooklyn weren't really trying to win a lot of basketball games, but ended up in the top 10.

 ### Which teams should the public love and hate?
 I calculated the amount of units a gambler would win if they bet on each team when they got the majority of the bets.  `public_units` is the amount won/lost betting in favor of the team, and `fade_units` by betting against them, when they are the public team.
 (The two values are different because of the vig.)